Xilinx/Vitis-Tutorials/Embedded_Software/Feature_Tutorials/03-vitis_classic_to_unified_migration/README.md

 * External repositories will not be reflected.
 Meaning if you have a custom driver in an external repo, then this driver will not be ported
 * Modification made to BSP will not be reflected
 * Build Configurations are not copied over to Unified.
 Users will need to generate this via the launnch configuration GUI
+* Only works for version's untill 2024.2 (Manual migration is recommended)

 ## Metadata transfer Methodology change from Hardware to Software